 - It isolates the client from the network, and so isolates the user from network related performance issues.

-In the diagram below, we can see a typical deployment scenario using standard messaging protocols where high quality links are available and specialised protocols (such as STANAG 4406 Annex E for military High-Grade/Formal Messaging and the optimzed server-to-server protocol for XMPP services such as instant messaging).
+In the diagram below, we can see a typical deployment scenario using standard messaging protocols where high quality links are available and specialised protocols (such as STANAG 4406 Annex E for military High-Grade/Formal Messaging and the optimzed server-to-server protocol for XMPP services) for diadvantaged, intermittent, high latency networks.

 Isode provides gateways to mediate between standard and constrained links for both Email Messaging and XMPP services.

-M-Link includes special capabilites to enable robust and reliable services within constrained network environments, such as running over HF Radio and SatCom connections.
-These are described in detail on the product page for M-Link Constrained Network Operations and include support for Federated Multi-User Chat (FMUC), stream compression, roster versioning, presence stripping and use of an optimized server-to-server protocol.
+M-Link, Isode XMPP server product, includes special capabilites to enable robust and reliable services over diadvantaged, intermittent and high latency networks, such as those running over HF Radio and SatCom connections.
+These are described in detail on the product page for M-Link Constrained Network Operations and include support for Federated Multi-User Chat (FMUC), stream compression, roster versioning, presence stripping and use of Zero Handshake server-to-server protocol.